Human talent

 Variable: 40%

-Variable compensation is part of the total compensation of the CEO and the Executive Committee.
-It is made up of short-term and long-term incentives, both tied to financial performance indicators and sustainability metrics.
-As of 2021, our sustainability goals have greater relevance in the evaluation in order to carry out a comprehensive review of compliance with the Company’s strategy.
+It is composed of short-term and long-term incentives, both linked to financial performance indicators and sustainability metrics.
+As of 2021, our sustainability objectives have greater relevance in the evaluation to perform a comprehensive review of compliance with the Company’s strategy.

 In Grupo SURA, this compensation is paid as follows: 60% in cash and 40% in shares.
-For values generated in shares, a clause applies in which they are not made effective in the event of dismissal of the employee for issues related to fraud or fraudulent action.
+For the values generated in shares, a clause applies in which they do not become effective in case of dismissal of the employee for issues related to fraud or fraudulent behavior.